plankes-projects/BaseWar/README.md

 Thus, if you test the current version on the app store you will recognize following missing points:
 - Multiplayer
 - Feedback button in main menu

+If there is any interest I will write about my experience with this project on my blog at http://plankes-projects.weebly.com/ Just let me know if someone is interested.